 Students who violate the rules and regulations governing the running of the hostels will be given demerit points, pay penalty or replacement costs as assigned, or both.
-Demerit
+Demerit points are accumulated through the duration of your stay in hostel.
+Merits point will be given to those that opt to do community service to deduct the demerit point.

-Level of Demerit Disciplinary System Intervention/ Consequences Level 1 $(3 - 5 \text{ marks})$ Referral to Warden • Talking to the student & exploring reasons for misbehaving Explaining consequences Obtaining verbal promise Verbal reprimand • Warning Level 2 $(6 - 9 \text{ marks})$ Referral to Director of Students Operation/ Principal • Student writing a letter of explanation of his/her action Parental/sponsor notification Cancellation of any kind of privileges including tuition fee discount • Community service work assigned & agreed demerit point will be given Level 3 (10 marks) • Expulsion from hostel & deposit forfeited • All criminal cases/ offences will be under police case & cancellation of student visa (if applicable)
+Level of Demerit Disciplinary System Intervention/ Consequences Level 1 (3 - 5 marks) Referral to Warden Talking to the student & exploring reasons for misbehaving Explaining consequences Obtaining verbal promise Verbal reprimand Warning Level 2 (6 - 9 marks) Referral to Director of Students Operation/ Principal • Student writing a letter of explanation of his/her action Parental/sponsor notification Cancellation of any kind of privileges including tuition fee discount discount • Community service work assigned & agreed demerit point will be given Level 3 (10 marks) Expulsion from hostel & deposit forfeited • All criminal cases/ offences will be under police case & cancellation of student visa (if applicable)